goozbach-presentation/ansible-sysadvent/index.md

         Please be kind

 ### Running tasks on changes
-  When you want to run a task when a template file changes or another task creates a change you use a `handler`:
+  If you want to run a task when a template file changes or another task creates a change, you use a `handler`:

         tasks:
           - name: template apache config